m0ru/bak/02_problemdescription.md

 other services in a similar way to how an email-client allows interacting with email-servers.
 Through it, people can:

-- Create and post new needs.
-Currently these consist of a simple data-structure with a subject line, a long textual description and optional tags or location information.
+- **Create and post new needs.** Currently these consist of a simple data-structure with a subject line, a long textual description and optional tags or location information.
-- View needs/posts and all data in them in a human-friendly fashion
+- **View needs/posts** and all data in them in a human-friendly fashion
-- Share links to needs/posts with other people
+- **Share links** to needs/posts with other people
-- Immediately get notified of and see matches, incoming requests and chat messages
+- **Notifications:** Immediately get notified of and see matches, incoming requests and chat messages
-- Send and accept contact/connection requests
+- Send and accept **contact/connection requests**
-- Write and send chat messages
+- Write and send **chat messages**

 For exploring these interactions, several prototypes had already been designed and implemented.
 The first were paper-based or simple clickable dummies, that weren't fully interactive.
 The last prototype before the one described in this work had been implemented using Angular 1.X and its MVC-architecture ([@sec:angular-mvc]).
 For this iteration new graphic designs were made, that necessitated to leave the Bootstrap-theme we had previously been using behind and develop and maintain our own (S)CSS (see [section @sec:scss]).
 See [@fig:authoring-need;@fig:getting-match;@fig:made-request;@fig:accepting-request;@fig:chatting] for screenshots of the GUI.